kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 ## Installation

-1. When you communicate for the first time with the Google Cloud, set the context to your Google Cloud project.
+1. When you communicate for the first time with Google Cloud, set the context to your Google Cloud project.

 Export the **PROJECT** variable and execute this command: